estuary/flow/site/docs/concepts/flowctl.md

 ---
 sidebar_position: 5
 ---
+import Mermaid from '@theme/Mermaid';

 # flowctl

-There are two ways to work with Flow: through the web app, and using the flowctl command-line interface.
+There are two ways to work with Flow: through the web app, and using the flowctl command-line interface. flowctl gives you more direct control over the files and directories that comprise your data flows' **catalogs**.
-With flowctl, you can work on drafts and active catalogs created in the web app with a higher degree of control.
+You can work with any catalog to which you have [access](../reference/authentication.md), regardless of whether it was created from the command line or in the web app.

-You can also authorize Flow users and roles and generate Typescript modules to write custom transformations for your [derivations](derivations.md).
+You can also authorize Flow users and roles and generate Typescript modules to write custom transformations for your [derivations](derivations.md) — workflows that aren't yet available in the web app.

 flowctl is the only Flow binary that you need to work with, so distribution and upgrades are all simple.

-## Installation
+## Installation and setup

 flowctl binaries for MacOS and Linux can be found [here](https://go.estuary.dev/flowctl).

-Download the correct binary, make it executable, and add it to your `PATH`.
+1. Download the correct binary, make it executable, and add it to your `PATH`.

+2. To connect to your Flow account and start a session, [use an authentication token](../reference/authentication.md#authenticating-flow-using-the-cli) from the web app.

 ## flowctl subcommands